-It was a bewitching beauty, of this description, that so suddenly besieged the heart of Lieutenant Deans, and led him into double captivity.
+It was a bewitching beauty, of this description, that so suddenly besieged the heart of Lieutenant Deans. and led him into double captivity.
 Before the army had crossed to Matamoras, and while occupying Fort Brown, it was customary for the American band to perform some national air, evening and morning.
-On such an occasion the "concert of sweet sounds," in the music of the "Star Spangled Banner," attracted the attention of crowds of Mexicans on the opposite side, among whom appeared a number of ladies.
-Lieut.
-Deans became suddenly enamored with one of them, and after mutual signs and tokens were passed, he plunged into the Mexican Hellespont, and landed on the other shore-but in endeavoring to capture his heroine, he was made a prisoner by the enemy.
-It is creditable, however, to the Lieutenant's constancy, that after the bombardment of Matamoras, and his trial for desertion, he married the object of his violent passion.
+On such an occasion the "concert of sweet sounds," in the music of the Star Spangled banner," attracted the attention of crowds of Mexicans on the opposite shore, among whom appeared a number of ladies.
+Our "native American," became suddenly enamored with one of these, and after mutual signs and tokens were passed, he plunged into the Mexican Hellespont, and landed in the enemy's dominions.
+But in endeavoring to capture his heroine, he was himself made a captive.
+It is creditable, however, to the Lieutenant's constancy, that after the bombardment of Matamoras, and his trial and acquittal for desertion, he married the object of his violent passion.

 The style of dress adopted by the ladies is by no means prepossessing.
 Among the more common classes, it usually consists of light slippers without stockings, a flannel petticoat, and a chemise that leaves a much larger share of the neck, shoulders, and that entire neighborhood, bare, than our sense of modesty would dictate.
-The réboso, or bonnet, when worn, not only covers this nakedness, but leaves one in doubt whether the head is a part of the body, or the body a part of the head.
+The reboso, or bonnet, when worn, not only covers this nakedness, but leaves one in doubt whether the head is a part of the body, or the body a part of the head.